 Wondering what to serve with these Chicken Alfredo Shells?
-An Easy Italian Salad is a perfect counterpart that brings tons of fresh flavor.
+An Olive Garden Italian Salad is a perfect counterpart that brings tons of fresh flavor.

 I’m a big fan of alfredo sauce.
 This Instant Pot Chicken Alfredo recipe is made often in our home!
 It’s so fast, and so creamy, I think you’ll love it too!

 Fresh is best for this recipe, but if you use frozen broccoli, be sure to thaw it first in a colander.
 This will help avoid adding extra moisture to the dish.